djangodeployment/django-deployment-book/08-postgresql.rst

 ``postgres`` is actually an empty, dummy database used when a client needs to connect to the PostgreSQL server without caring about the database.

+I hinted above that it is better to use ``psql postgres`` than ``psql template1`` (though most people use the latter).
+The reason is that sometimes you may accidentally create tables while being connected to the wrong database.
+It has happened to me more than once to screw up my ``template1`` database.
+You don't want to accidentally modify your ``template1`` database, but it's not a big deal if you modify your ``postgres`` database.
+So use that one instead when you want to connect with ``psql``.
+The only reason I so far told you to use the suboptimal ``psql template1`` is that I thought you would be confused by the many instances of "postgres" (there's an operating system user, a PostgreSQL user, and a database named thus).

 Now let's finally explain what a cluster is.
 Let's see it with an example.
 Remember that nginx reads ``/etc/nginx/nginx.conf`` and listens